 Physical Therapy Books

-Many of these books serve as technique guides to help identify pain sources and mobility challenges within patients.
-Make sure to consider the types of patients you'll be working with before you invest in these books, as some of them are written specifically for the treatment of athletes or geriatric patients.
+The books described below serve as technique guides to help identify pain sources and mobility challenges, and some of them are written specifically for the treatment of athletes or geriatric patients.

-- Pathology and Intervention in Musculoskeletal Rehabilitation - This well-known textbook for aspiring physical therapists covers anatomy from head to toe, common types of pain, nonsurgical intervention techniques, pathology diagnosis and muscle diseases.
-This textbook is great for visual learners, since it is packed with over 700 illustrations, photos, CT scans and MRIs that present examples of introduced concepts.
+Pathology and Intervention in Musculoskeletal Rehabilitation: This well-known textbook for aspiring physical therapists covers anatomy from head to toe, common types of pain, nonsurgical intervention techniques, pathology diagnosis, and muscle diseases.
+This textbook may appeal to visual learners — it includes over 700 illustrations, photos, CT scans, and MRIs that present examples of introduced concepts.

-- Kinesiology for the Musculoskeletal System: Foundations for Rehabilitation - This 725 page volume, by Donald Neumann, is an in-depth resource for students exploring kinesiology, physical therapy and rehabilitation.
-The text covers subjects such as biomechanical principles, mastication, upper extremities and the axial skeleton.
-This is the perfect book for students and professionals who must diagnose and help patients recover from movement disorders.
+Kinesiology of the Musculoskeletal System: Foundations for Rehabilitation: This 725-page volume by Donald Neumann is an in-depth resource for students exploring kinesiology, physical therapy and rehabilitation.
+The text covers subjects such as biomechanical principles, mastication, upper extremities, and the axial skeleton.

-- Improving Functional Outcomes in Physical Rehabilitation - This is a very direct, practice-driven guide to physical rehabilitation techniques, available in both digital and print formats.
+Improving Functional Outcomes in Physical Rehabilitation: This practice-driven guide to physical rehabilitation techniques is available in digital and print formats.
 Authors Susan O'Sullivan and Thomas Schmitz delve into identifying and addressing geriatric mobility issues and pain sources.
 Exercises and movements are depicted with color photos and illustrations.
-Some readers recommend this book to help prepare students for upcoming physical therapy board exams.
+This book may be especially useful for students preparing for physical therapy board exams.

-- Movement: Functional Movement Systems, Screening Assessment, Corrective Strategies - This book is available in both digital and print formats.
-Author Gray Cook is a physical therapist who specializes in Olympic coaching, movement pattern screenings, conditioning and preventing sports injuries.
-This is an excellent resource for physical therapist who wish to work with athletes.
+Movement: Functional Movement Systems: Screening, Assessment, Corrective Strategies: This book is available in digital and print formats.
+Author Gray Cook is a physical therapist who specializes in Olympic coaching, movement pattern screenings, conditioning, and preventing sports injuries.
+This is a useful resource for physical therapists who wish to work with athletes.

 Online Physical Therapy Magazines

 There are several digital physical therapy magazines that showcase new technology and techniques within various specialty fields.
-Some of these publications enjoy a high level of readership, especially if they are released in both print and digital format.
-News features can provide students with research and project inspiration.
+Some of these publications enjoy a high level of readership among students and professionals.

-- Pathways Magazine - This quarterly publication can be downloaded in PDF format directly from the website.
-Pathways was founded in 1979 in Washington D.C. and is dedicated to health, wellness, environmental justice and metaphysical features.
-This publication also has a print edition with a readership of 40,000, as of 2014.
+Pathways Magazine: This quarterly can be downloaded in a PDF format from the publication's website.
+Pathways was founded in 1979 in the District of Columbia and is dedicated to health, wellness, environmental justice, and metaphysical features.
+This publication also has a print edition.